datascience-2025-group4/group04-team03/README.md

 Our group´s goal was to explore the connection between antibody gene families and the antigen species they target.
 To do so, we mainly focused on analysing the aminoacid sequence of respective structures, assigning variable domains and CDR regions.
 With this approach we hoped to assing clusters to gene families, which target the same antigen species.
-As a last step, we also carried out domain analysis with Interpo scan.
+As a last step, we also carried out domain analysis with InterProScan.